MuggleNet Preview: “Harry Potter and the Philosopher’s Stone” Illustrated Edition

 Well, first and foremost, in this case, the images are there to accompany the text.
 They never overpower it but add to and complement it in numerous forms.
 There are full- and half-page images, some of which vividly depict the scene you are reading and others that merely show a character or object found in the text.
 Furthermore, there are images that embellish and adorn the text.
 The placing of all the creations, how some seem to burst from the page while others blend into the background, is executed impeccably, always aiding the story and carrying you through to the next moment.

 There are many pages where there are no images at all.
-At first this was disappointing, but after witnessing the size of the book, totally understandable – personally, this writer is rather nervous for Order of the Phoenix!
+At first, this was disappointing, but after witnessing the size of the book, totally understandable – personally, this writer is rather nervous for Order of the Phoenix!

 HOW IS IT ILLUSTRATED?

-Jim Kay has a distinct, rather classic style to his drawings, that often feel similar to the original UK Potter covers by Cliff Wright, and this approach is taken through the book.
+Jim Kay has a distinct, rather a classic style to his drawings, that often feels similar to the original UK Potter covers by Cliff Wright, and this approach is taken through the book.
 However, Kay isn’t afraid to adapt this style according to the scenes’ needs, which makes each turn of the page almost as exciting as the first time you read it.
-From oil character portraits to text book sketches and digital landscape paintings, each idea has its own palette and form yet still fits in cohesively with the rest of the images.
+From oil character portraits to textbook sketches and digital landscape paintings, each idea has its own palette and form yet still fits in cohesively with the rest of the images.
 There is also a wonderful sense of fun and humor in the images – Dudley’s baby pictures are a work of art in themselves.
 And just wait until you see the ghosts!

 IS IT CANON?

 Okay, so slightly unfair; this book is just one person’s imagining of the story.
-However, there a few images that we have been informed were signed off by Jo but aren’t necessarily content previously found elsewhere.
+However, there are a few images that we have been informed were signed off by Jo but aren’t necessarily content previously found elsewhere.
 We shall hold this thought for a later date, but we are sure it will provoke some debate among certain MuggleNet staff members.